edgegamers/Map-Cycle/readme.md

 - `Rtv`: An object containing parameters for Rock The Vote (RTV) voting.
   - `Enabled`: Enables or disables RTV.
   - `AutoVoteEnabled`: Enables or disables automatic triggering of the vote.
+  - `AutoVoteTimeStartInSeconds`: Triggers an auto vote after the configured time in this option.
+Overrides `AutoVoteRoundStart` and `AutoVoteStartAtTheEndOfMatch`.
+Set to 0 to disable.
   - `AutoVoteRoundStart`: The round number when the auto vote is triggered.
   - `AutoVoteStartAtTheEndOfMatch`: Enables voting at the end of the match.
 Overrides `AutoVoteRoundStart`.
   - `PlayerCommandEnabled`: Enables or disables the !rtv command for players.